-From all of us at Project Turnabout we wish you a safe and sober holiday season filled with happiness.
-Please remember we are available 24 hours a day to assist with questions, admissions or concerns – call 1-800-862-1453.Request More Information
+From all of us at Project Turnabout, we wish you a safe and sober holiday season filled with happiness.
+Remember we are available 24 hours a day to assist with questions, admissions, or concerns – call 1-800-862-1453.Request More Information

 Source: Addiction Recovery Basics.
-Retrieved October 7, 2011 from http://addictionrecoverybasics.com/alcoholism-recovery-12-steps-to-stay-sober-over-the-christmas-holidays/
+Retrieved October 7, 2011 from http://addictionrecoverybasics.com/alcoholism-recovery-12-steps-to-stay-sober-over-the-christmas-holidays/.